lfnothias/MS2LDA_to_GNPS_molecular_networks/README.md

 ## 5. Import the new table into Cytoscape
 Import the output table ouputted by the script in Cytoscape.

-**Important:** The molecular networks has be to generated from the same .MGF file as the one used for the feature based molecular networking job.
+**Important:** The molecular networks have be to generated from the same .MGF file as the one used for the feature based molecular networking job.
 [https://ccms-ucsd.github.io/GNPSDocumentation/featurebasedmolecularnetworking/]()

+Authors:
+Zheng Zhang with Louis Felix Nothias, University of California San Diego